 - Endpoint Open Source Inquiry:

-asked if the endpoint is also open-source. - FastChat Tokenization Issue:
+@yvaine_16425asked if the endpoint is also open-source. - FastChat Tokenization Issue:

-noted a tokenization caveat of FastChat (used in vLLM) and asked if this issue is also present in the TensorRT-LLM deployment or if NVIDIA correctly sends tokens.@tlacroix_
+@lionelchgnoted a tokenization caveat of FastChat (used in vLLM) and asked if this issue is also present in the TensorRT-LLM deployment or if NVIDIA correctly sends tokens.@tlacroix_clarified that tensorrt-llm is just token-in/token-out and suggested following Triton Inference Server tutorials for setting up pipelines for tokenization/detokenization. - Recommended Settings for Mixtral:

-asked for recommended settings for top-p and temperature for Mixtral. - Queries about RPS Cap on API:
+@sa_codeasked for recommended settings for top-p and temperature for Mixtral. - Queries about RPS Cap on API:

-is considering deploying to production, but first wanted to know if thereâs a cap on the requests per second (RPS) for the Mistralâs API.
+@kml1087is considering deploying to production, but first wanted to know if thereâs a cap on the requests per second (RPS) for the Mistralâs API.

 â· #ref-implem (8 messagesđ„):